-Filters are considered one of the basic building blocks of signal processing.
-Generally speaking, a filter is any device or circuit that changes the tone, or timbre of an audio signal by amplifying or attenuating a range of frequencies.
-Filters are commonly thought of for removing unwanted elements, but a filter is more technically any single frequency band of an equalizer.
-In this article, we will mainly discuss “pass” type filters, which only allow certain frequencies to come through while rejecting everything else.
+Filters are the most basic building blocks of signal processing.
+A filter is any device or circuit that changes the tone, or timbre of an audio signal by amplifying or attenuating a range of frequencies.
+A filter is simply a single band of EQ, which can be stand-alone or part of a multiband EQ.
+The most common use of filters is for “pass” type filters, which only allow certain frequencies to come through while rejecting everything else.

-High-pass filters, for instance, cut all the frequencies below a selected point, attenuating the low frequencies and allowing the high frequencies to pass through.
-Alternatively, low-pass filters block frequencies above a selected point, attenuating the highs and allowing the lows to pass through.
-High-pass filters on microphone channels can remove low-frequency rumble from air conditioning, trucks driving by the studio, or bass that bleeds through the control wall into the vocal booth.
+High-pass filters remove all the frequencies below a selected point, allowing the higher frequencies to pass through.
+Alternatively, low-pass filters block frequencies above a selected point, allowing the lows to pass through.
+High-pass filters on microphone channels can remove low-frequency rumble from air conditioning or traffic, or bass that bleeds through the wall from the control room into the vocal booth.

-Band-pass filters remove the content both above and below the center frequency, allowing only the audio around the center frequency to be heard.
+Band-pass filters remove the content both above and below the pass band, allowing only the audio in the middle-frequency range to be heard.
 The opposite of a band-pass filter is a band-rejection filter, also known as a notch filter, which removes a narrow frequency band and leaves most of the signal unaltered.
 Band-pass filters can create effects like the sound of a cell phone speaker, while notch filters can remove ground buzz or other resonant frequencies.

 The slope of a filter describes the shape of the transition between the filtered frequencies and the passed frequencies.
 Most analog filters have slopes of between 6dB and 24dB per octave, with higher numbers correlating to steeper slopes.
 Some advanced filter designs create a resonance peak (boost) right at the cutoff point for a little emphasis at the cutoff frequency.

-Graphic equalizers (like the API 560 graphic EQ pictured below) are simply a collection of fixed-frequency peak/notch filters that can be used to cut or boost several predefined frequency bands at once.
+Graphic equalizers are simply a collection of fixed-frequency peak/notch filters that can be used to cut or boost several predefined frequency bands at once.
 Graphic EQs come in various sizes, including 31-band, 15-band, 10-band, 5-band, and even 3-band.

-Some equalizers only let the user adjust gain or frequency and gain, but parametric equalizers offer dedicated controls for frequency, gain, and bandwidth (Q), parametric EQs offer more flexibility than graphic or simpler selectable equalizers.
-Analog parametric EQs range from three to five bands, while digital parametric EQs may offer even more bands and an extensive variety of filter shapes.
+Some equalizers only let the user adjust gain or frequency and gain, but parametric equalizers offer dedicated controls for frequency, gain, and bandwidth (Q).
+Parametric EQs offer more flexibility than graphic or simple selectable equalizers.
+Analog parametric EQs generally have three to five bands, whereas digital parametric EQs may encompass even more bands and an extensive variety of filter shapes.

 Parametric EQs come in two basic variants: semi-parametric and fully-parametric.

-Fully-parametric EQs include frequency, gain, and Q (bandwidth) controls for each frequency band; low, low-mid, mid, hi-mid, and high, allowing advanced tone shaping capabilities.
-These are commonly found in high-end mixing consoles and analog studio equipment.
+Fully-parametric EQs include frequency, gain, and Q (bandwidth) controls for each frequency band; low, low-mid, mid, hi-mid, and high, allowing advanced tone-shaping capabilities.
+These are commonly found in high-end mixing consoles and many plugin equalizers.

 Semi-parametric EQs offer frequency and gain controls, but not fully adjustable Q controls for each band, and are commonly found in recording and live sound consoles.
-The famous Neve 1081 EQ, for example, provides adjustable frequency and gain controls, but only lets you choose between narrow vs. wide Q on its two mid-band sections.
+The famous Neve 1081 EQ, pictured below, provides adjustable frequency and gain controls, but only lets you choose between low or high Q on its two mid-band sections.

-Parametric EQs, like the SSL and Neve models, allow you to switch the high and low EQ bands between shelving and bell shapes.
+Parametric EQs, like the SSL and Neve models, allow you to switch the high and/or low EQ bands between shelving and bell shapes.
 Shelf EQs boost or cut a signal above or below the specified frequency, while bell curves boost or cut the signal centered around the selected frequency.

-Traditional analog and digital EQs are referred to as minimum phase equalizers.
-These EQs create a certain amount of phase shift to impart their tone-shaping function.
-The result of this “phase smear,” as it’s sometimes called, can create audible artifacts in your signal, which may be an interesting color or an unwanted distortion depending on the desired EQ effect.
-Don’t get the wrong idea, there’s nothing wrong with minimal phase EQs.
+Traditional analog and digital EQs are referred to as minimum-phase equalizers.
+These types of EQs induce a certain level of phase shift and other distortions while applying their tone-shaping function.
+The result of this “phase smear,” as it is sometimes called, can create audible artifacts in your signal, which may be either an interesting color or an unwanted distortion depending on the desired EQ effect.
+Don’t get the wrong idea, there’s nothing wrong with minimum phase EQs.
 In fact, all-analog EQs—from your trusty Neve 1073 to your favorite SSL or API channel strip—are minimum phase EQs.

-Minimum phase EQs sound great in most instances, but during mastering or when applying EQ adjustments to delicate acoustic instruments it’s often recommended to use linear phase EQ plug-ins.
-Linear-phase EQs, which are only available in the digital realm, maintain a more natural tonal effect as they do not alter the phase of a signal.
-However, linear-phase EQs suffer from greater latency and higher CPU usage, which means they can’t be used during tracking or in large, CPU-intensive mixing sessions.
-Because of their lack of phase shift, linear phase EQs are excellent for parallel processing duties.
+Minimum-phase EQs sound great in most instances, but when applying drastic EQ adjustments or band-pass filters to delicate sounds it’s often recommended to use linear-phase EQ plug-ins.
+Linear-phase EQs, which are only available in the digital realm, maintain a more natural tonal effect as they do not alter the phase or group delay of a signal.
+However, linear-phase EQs consume higher CPU usage and create latencies, so they can’t be used during tracking or in large, CPU-intensive mixing sessions.
+Because of their lack of phase shift, linear phase EQs are also an excellent choice for parallel processing duties.

-Linear phase EQs introduce their own type of distortion called pre-ringing, which can be noticeable in some cases.
-In practice, pre-ringing is rarely audible or much of a concern, and many plugins, like FabFilter’s Pro Q3, Sonarworks’ SoundID Reference, and Izotope’s Ozone 9 EQ allow the user to audition and choose between linear phase, minimum phase, and even mixed-phase EQ modes.
-You should try some linear phase EQs to see how they sound compared to minimum phase equalizers.
+Linear-phase EQs introduce their own type of distortion called pre-ringing, whereas minimum-phase EQs produce post-ringing.
+In actual use, pre-ringing is hardly noticeable or a significant issue.
+Many plugins, like FabFilter’s Pro Q3, Sonarworks’ SoundID Reference, and Izotope’s Ozone EQ provide users with the ability to experiment with and select between linear-phase, minimum-phase, and mixed-phase EQ modes.
+You should test out linear-phase EQs to hear how they compare to minimum-phase equalizers in your productions.

 Sometimes it can be tough to dial in the right tone with a traditional equalizer.
 At any given moment during a performance, there’s either too much of one frequency or not enough of another.
-You can’t find the right frequency balance and it feels like the song is changing right in front of you as you mix.
+You can’t find the right frequency balance and it feels like the tone changes right in front of you as you mix.
 This is where dynamic equalizers come in.

-Dynamic EQs work similarly to multi-band compressors, except they can sound more transparent because they don’t need to separate the audio into separate frequency bands for processing.
-Each EQ band provides frequency, gain, and Q controls along with a threshold setting and maybe even speed controls.
+Dynamic EQs behave similarly to multi-band compressors, except they can sound more transparent because they don’t need to separate the audio into separate frequency bands for processing.
+Each band of EQ provides frequency, gain, and Q controls along with a threshold setting and maybe even attack and release controls.
 When a particular frequency band crosses above or below the threshold, the EQ band gain automatically adjusts to maintain a constant loudness in that frequency band.

-You may only recognize that an EQ is a passive design if the name states that information—or you’ll learn that info when you read the manual.
+Identifying whether an EQ has a passive design is often indicated by its name or mentioned in the manual.
 You do read manuals, don’t you?
-In any case, many great-sounding EQs are passive designs, most notably the Pultec line of equalizers.
-Passive EQs use passive circuit elements, like inductors, to provide tonal changes so they sound different than typical console-style equalizers.
-Passive EQs are well-regarded for their musical bass and treble tone-shaping capabilities, but passive EQs can produce parametric or band-pass filters.
-Try a passive EQ to add weight to the bottom of a bass, piano, vocal, or full mix.
-Then try using it to add air to some acoustic sources.
+In any case, many great-sounding EQs are passive designs, most notably the Pultec equalizers.
+Passive EQs incorporate passive circuit elements, like inductors, to deliver tonal adjustments, resulting in colorations that are distinct from typical console-style equalizers.
+Passive EQs are renowned for their ability to produce musical bass and treble shaping and can be either parametric shapes or band-pass filters.
+Listen to how a passive EQ adds weight to the bottom of a bass, piano, vocal, or full mix.
+Then experiment with adding air to some acoustic sources.
 No other EQ produces the unique sound of a passive EQ!

 Go Forth and Shape Some Sounds

-You can find an equalizer type that is optimized for every tone-shaping task imaginable, so go out there and try a few different types of EQs on every sound you come across.
-To learn the best uses of all your EQs, you may find it useful to try one particular model on many instruments for a few songs and then switch to another brand or type and use that one for a few songs.
-After a short time, you will instinctively know which EQ is best for any given situation.
+There is an equalizer type tailored for virtually every tone-shaping task conceivable, so go ahead and experiment with different types of EQs on every sound you encounter.
+To master the best application of all your EQs, it may be best to employ one particular model on multiple instruments for several songs, then switch to another brand or type and use it on a few songs.
+Over time, you will intuitively reach for the best EQ for any given situation.